-The Waitemata Crossing Study was undertaken to identify the preferred option for delivering integrated, safe, responsive and sustainable cross-harbour travel between North Shore and the Auckland isthmus.
+The Waitemata Crossing Study was undertaken in 2008 to identify the preferred option for delivering integrated, safe, responsive and sustainable cross-harbour travel between North Shore and the Auckland isthmus.

 The latest thinking on another major crossing of the Waitemata Harbour proposes extending the suburban electric rail network and State Highway 1 beneath the seabed in tunnels to connect the North Shore with the Auckland CBD and beyond.